jayzheng98/jayzheng98.github.io/_notes/Linux.md

 <div align="center"> <img alt="l7" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/linux7.png?raw=true" width="450px"> </div>

- - *Use one of the following commands to restart the network or simply restart the system to activate the new configuration*
+ - *Use one of the following commands to restart the network or simply restart the system to activate the new configuration:*
 ```
 /etc/init.d/networking restart
 sudo service network-manager restart